MrChebik/OSPicture/README.md

 2. Follow to the link: [_http://localhost:8446/_](http://localhost:8446/)

 ## License
-This project is licensed under the GPL 3.0 License - see the [LICENSE](https://github.com/MrChebik/OSPicture/blob/master/LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/MrChebik/OSPicture/blob/master/LICENSE) file for details.